Examples of Possible 2018-2019 Rotation Projects

 Justin Walley Plant Pathology and Microbiology

-Please contact him to discuss the possibility of a rotation opportunity for Fall 2018 or Spring 2019.
+• Please email Justin to discuss the possibility of a rotation opportunity for Fall 2018 or Spring 2019.

 Lizhi Wang Industrial & Manufacturing Systems Engineering

-Please contact him to discuss the possibility of a rotation for Fall 2018 or Spring 2019.
+• Please email Lizhi to discuss the possibility of a rotation for Fall 2018 or Spring 2019.
 The research opportunity for the student to participate is on genomic selection.
 We are designing a new genomic selection approach using reinforcement learning.
 The student can contribute on data collection, model validation, and algorithm design.

 Auriel Willette, Food Science and Human Nutrition